 Our school is also part of an organization, Sherman Thomas Charter Schools, that has two other schools, Sherman Thomas Charter School and Sherman Thomas Charter High School.
-Our site principal met monthly with the two other site principals and the Executive Director of the organization to discuss progress on the current year and planning for the 2022-23 school year.
+Our site principal meets with the other site principals and the Executive Director of the organization to discuss progress on the current year and planning for the 2022-23 school year.

-Lastly, the site principal also consulted, regularly, with the Sherman Thomas Charter Schools fiscal analyst as well as the senior director of business services at Madera County Superintendent of Schools to ensure that planned expenditures were within the budget and to confirm numbers for both the 2021-22 and 2022-23 school year.
+Lastly, the site principal also consulted, regularly, with the Sherman Thomas Charter Schools fiscal analyst as well as the senior director of business services at Madera County Superintendent of Schools to ensure that planned expenditures were within budget and to confirm numbers for both the 2022-23 and 2023-24 school year.